hniksic/sendable/README.md

 wreak havoc.

-If there were a way to demonstrate to Rust that you've sent all pointers to a particular shared value to a different thread, there would be no problem in moving `Rc<T>` instances to a different thread, provided that `T` itself were `Send`. `SendRc` does exactly that.
+If there were a way to demonstrate to Rust that you've sent all pointers to a particular shared value to a different thread, there would be no problem in sending `Rc<T>` across thread boundary, as long as `T` itself is `Send`.
+That demonstration is exactly what `SendRc` brings to the table.

 ## How does SendRc work?